Illinois Zephyr and Carl Sandburg

 The Illinois Zephyr and Carl Sandburg are a pair of passenger trains operated by Amtrak on a 258 mi route between Chicago and Quincy, Illinois.
 As Illinois Service trains, they are partially funded by the Illinois Department of Transportation.
 Between Chicago and Galesburg, Illinois, the trains share their route with the California Zephyr and Southwest Chief; the remainder of the route (Galesburg–Quincy) is served exclusively by the Illinois Zephyr/Carl Sandburg.

 The Illinois Zephyr is the longest continuously operated state-sponsored train, having started in November 1971.
 The Carl Sandburg was added as the route's second daily round trip in 2006.

-During fiscal year 2021, the Illinois Zephyr and Carl Sandburg carried a combined 78,200 passengers, a 22% decrease over fiscal year 2020.
+During fiscal year 2024, the Illinois Zephyr and Carl Sandburg carried a combined 141,722 passengers, a 23.8% increase over fiscal year 2023.
 The two trains had a total revenue of $10.5 million in fiscal year 2021, a 9.5% decrease over fiscal year 2014.

-Due to crew shortages, the morning trains are currently being substituted with buses until January 17, 2023.